-It is common after heart surgery for your loved one to feel sad or blue, but these feelings should pass after the first few weeks.
-Caregivers should encourage their loved one to:
+It's common after heart surgery to be sad or blue, but these feelings should pass after the first few weeks.
+If they don't, talk to your doctor about it.

 - Get dressed every day.

 - Pick up your hobbies and social activities.